ely-as/django-envconfig/README.md

 In the absence of a `settings.py` file the following environment variables are
 required: `ALLOWED_HOSTS` and either `DATABASES` or `PGDATABASE`.

 Environments may be stored in an `.env` file.
-This file can be stored anywhere on the path, for example, in your virtualenv directory.
+This file can be stored in your root directory (same as `manage.py`) or anywhere on the path (e.g. virtualenv directory).

 ## How it works